US industrial production jumps 1.6% in December

 The December gain in industrial output followed a 0.5% increase in November and a 1% increase in October, the Federal Reserve reported Friday.
 Even with those gains, industrial output is still about 3.3% below its level in February before the pandemic hit.

+Manufacturing increased 0.9%, its eighth straight monthly gain, even as production of motor vehicles and parts declined 1.6%.
+That follows a string of gains for the auto sector, including last month's strong 5% increase.
+Without the drag in the auto sector last month, manufacturing posted gains of 1.1%.

-Manufacturing increased 0.9% while mining production rose 1.6%.
-Utilities' output rose 6.2% as a rebound in December demand followed unseasonably warm weather in November.
+Mining production rose 1.6%, while utilities' output rose 6.2% as a rebound in December demand followed a 4.2% decline in November due to unseasonably warm weather.

 U.S. industry operated at 74.5% of capacity in December, still below the pre-pandemic rate of 76.9% in February.